Care – Diagnostic Errors

 • Independent audits (e.g. prospective surveillance)

-• Data collected through incident reporting systems
+• Data collected through incident reporting systems including safety events due to

 • Claims data related to diagnostic errors